How to Connect a Soundbar to a TV with an Optical Cable

 However, HDMI cables possess a slight upper hand.
 They’re capable of delivering DTS HD and Dolby audio found on Blu-ray.
 So, if your set-up requires HD sound support, HDMI may be the one to choose, and you can also learn how to connect a soundbar to a TV with HDMI.

-Some TVs don’t have the ARC-enabled HDMI ports which are slightly more advanced than regular HDMI ports, so be sure to learn how to connect a soundbar to a TV without ARC if that’s the case.
+Some TVs don’t have the ARC-enabled HDMI ports which are slightly more advanced than regular HDMI ports, so be sure to learn how to connect a soundbar to a TV without ARC if that’s the case and read more about the differences between HDMI Arc and optical cables.

 STAT: Keep in mind that an optical cable doesn’t support HD audio formats such as Dolby TrueHD and DTS-HD Master Audio.